aichingm/splay/README.md

 splay is the only :notes: player I need.
 It is made for me by me and I :heart: it.
 It is :penguin: only.

 ## Build splay

-To build splay clone the git repo and change into it
+To build splay clone the git repo, change into it

 ```shell
 git clone https://github.com/aichingm/splay && cd splay